ELF Eligibility Requirements

 - does not exceed the indebtedness limit for her degree level

-- has two qualified cosigners with minimum credit scores of 650
+- has two qualified cosigners for the loan

 When a local chapter becomes aware of a student's interest, the chapter's P.E.O.
 Educational Loan Fund chairman will arrange an interview with her.
 If the chapter votes to recommend the student for a loan, the chapter chairman will complete and submit the online Chapter Recommendation Form and attach a chapter letter of recommendation to the P.E.O.
 Executive Office to initiate the loan procedure.